Sip Reds, Whites, and More at These 25 Hudson Valley Wineries

 This fledgling winery produced its first 10 bottles of wine in 2008 — one of the owners, Karen Graessle, stomped the grapes herself.
-Last year, four of its vintages took home medals at the Hudson Valley Wine and Spirits Competition.
+In 2014, four of its vintages took home medals at the Hudson Valley Wine and Spirits Competition.
 Seven of its wines are estate-bottled, using only grapes produced in its own vineyard.

 Sip this: Estate Divinity White, made from a hybrid of Cayuga White and Riesling grapes developed by Cornell Cooperative Extension; Clearview is one of only a handful of vineyards that grow this grape.

-Soon to have its 40th anniversary, this esteemed winery was founded by Ben and Phyllis Feder.
+Founded by Ben and Phyllis Feder, this esteemed winery celebrates more than 40 years in business.
 “It’s based on the small, estate-style vineyards in France,” says Phyllis (above; Ben passed away in 2009).
-Along with award-winning cassis (see accompanying story), Clinton is known for its Seyval Blanc, which is “recognized as one of the best in the Valley,” she says.
+Along with award-winning cassis, Clinton is known for its Seyval Blanc, which is “recognized as one of the best in the Valley,” she says.
 The landscaped grounds featuring a Dutch barn and pond make the winery “a real destination.
 A visit here is a beautiful, intimate experience.”

 Open: Year-round, daily